ingresso-group/slate/source/includes/_availability.md

 a third-party seat renderer or implement your own - we are happy to discuss this further with you and offer our advice.

-<aside class="notice">Particularly in the UK market, offers are classified as
+<aside class="notice">In the UK market, offers are typically classified as
 either "discounted face value" or "no booking fee".
 Discounted face value offers have an offer seatprice that is lower than the full price seatprice (and normally they have an offer surcharge of zero).
 No booking fee offers have an offer seatprice equal to the full price seatprice, and an offer surcharge equal to zero.
 The standard is to not display a saving percentage for no booking fee offers (some suppliers do not like their offers to show as percentage discounts), and instead display "No fees" or similar.</aside>

 This example response is for best available - following this there is an example response that includes seats.

 Availability-level attributes: